 The seeds and fibers

 The cottonseed and its fibrous coating are sent to a gin where the combs and saws pull the cotton fibers off the seed.
 The seed is then saved to be used next season and to make cottonseed milk.
-The cotton fiber is sent to a spinning mill where it is turned into yarn, then it will be woven into fabric and sewn into dresses.
+Oshadi Collective processes the cotton fiber.
+First it goes to a spinning mill where it is turned into yarn, then it will be woven into fabric and sewn into dresses.